top of page

 Boeing is an Aircraft manufacturing company founded on July 15, 1916 in Seattle, Washington, United States.
-It has been over 100 years in history.
-If you see a B-...on the safety card in your seat pocket, you are on a Boeing.
-Boeing uses a steering wheel in the cockpit to control some movements of the plane.
+It has over 100 years of history.
+If you see a B-XXX on the safety card in your seat pocket, you are on a Boeing aircraft.
+Boeing uses a yoke in the cockpit to control the pitch and roll of the plane.
 Both Boeing and Airbus have trivial crash percentages.
-The five most popular Boeing aircraft types today are the B737NG (next generation), B747, B757/767, B777, and B787.
+The fsixmost popular Boeing aircraft types today are the B737NG (next generation), B747, B757, B767, B777, and B787.

-(Special Note Ahead: The "You will experience it if" estimate also takes account of passenger bookings and aircraft availability.
-Airlines receive the number of passengers beforehand so they can arrange and dispatch aircrafts. )
+(Special Note Ahead: The "Chances of Boarding" estimate also takes account of passenger bookings and aircraft availability.
+Airlines receive the number of passengers in advance so they can arrange and dispatch aircrafts. )

 B737NG Family